apache/maven-site/content/markdown/repositories/artifacts.md

 | **any**      | any       |              |

-From the table above, you can see that if the dependency type is "war", the extension is also `war` ands the classifier is the value of the `classifier` element (if present) or the empty string if the `classifier` element is not present.
+From the table above, you can see that if the dependency type is "war", the extension is also `war` and the classifier is the value of the `classifier` element (if present) or the empty string if the `classifier` element is not present.
 If the type is "test-jar", the extension is "jar" and the classifier is "tests".
 If the type is not one of these 11 names, then the